-Although TOC is not a direct human health hazard, the dissolved portion of the TOC can react with chemicals (chlorine and others) used for drinking water disinfection to form disinfection by-products (Allen et al. 2022) that are regulated as potential carcinogens (e.g., chloroform, CHCl_3).
+Although TOC is not a direct human health hazard, the dissolved portion of TOC can react with chemicals (chlorine and others) used for drinking water disinfection to form disinfection by-products (Allen et al. 2022), which are regulated as potential carcinogens (e.g., chloroform, CHCl_3).
 As such, TOC levels are of concern to drinking water treatment facilities.

-Summer 2024 TOC values were similar to five-year average values at virtually all sites (Figure 13).
-Organic carbon is often reduced in severely burned areas compared to unburned areas immediately after a fire (Rhoades et al. 2019).
-Near-average TOC values suggest that TOC concentrations have increased modestly from lows immediately following the CPF and this observation is consistent with fire recovery.
+Spring 2025 TOC values were similar or slightly lower than five-year average values at virtually all sites (Figure 13).
+Organic carbon is often reduced in severely burned areas compared to unburned areas immediately post-fire (Rhoades et al. 2019) and has generally been low at sites most affected by the CPF (S-BTT-15, S-BTT-17, and S-BTT-20) since the fire.
+TOC values may increase in the future as the watershed continues to recover from the CPF or perhaps these relatively low values represent new and reduced baseline conditions.

 Figure 13.
-Average total organic carbon values for May through July 2019-2023 (blue bar) and the 2024 average value (red dot) at sites included in the LWP SWMP.
+Average total organic carbon values for August through October 2020-2024 (blue bar) and the 2025 average value (red dot) at sites included in the SWMP.
 Blue bars indicate mainstem sites, light blue bars indicate tributary sites and aqua-blue bars represent Colorado-Big Thompson sites.
 Grey bars indicate sites where data collection began in 2023.
-In these cases, the grey bar represents average 2023 values and the red dot represents the average 2024 value.
+In these cases, the grey bar represents average 2023-2024 values and the red dot represents the average 2025 value.